With over 16 years of combined experience, A1 DATASHRED is the most professional, cost-effective and trusted shredding company.

 Traveling this Summer?
 Valuable Tips to Stay Protected

 Today, more people are turning to their personal devices such as their cell phones and tablets to store their personal information; after all, what is a more convenient solution than one that is literally glued to most of us daily?
-With an increase in online information storage however, comes an increase in the threat of identity theft.
-This fact is especially true while travelling.
+With an increase in online information storage, however, comes an increase in the threat of identity theft.
+This fact is especially true while traveling.

-In 2016, over 15 million Americans were victim to identity theft according to Experian.
+In 2016, over 15 million Americans were victims of identity theft according to Experian.
 Close to 33 percent of this fraud occurred while people were on their travels.

 As stated by Michael Bruemmer, vice president of consumer protection at Experian, the rise of the Internet has only aided hackers in their quest for your personal information.
 Everywhere we go now, we leave a digital footprint.
 Information is out there and gone as soon as you click enter or send on your phone/keyboard.
 This is crucial to keep in mind as information can be exposed faster and easier digitally, than via paper.

-So what steps can you take while travelling?
+So what steps can you take while traveling?

 Avoid using public WiFi